-If you’ve tried self-publishing a book on Amazon Kindle Direct Publishing as a non-U.S. person (i.e. not a U.S. citizen, resident, or business with direct connections to the U.S.), then you may have experienced the 30% in withholding tax levied on your U.S. royalty payments.
+If you’ve tried self-publishing a book on Amazon Kindle Direct Publishing as a non-U.S. person (i.e. not a U.S. citizen, resident, or business with direct connections to the U.S.), then you may have experienced the 30% withholding tax levied on your U.S. royalty payments.

-The problem with this is that you end up paying taxes twice: U.S. taxes of 30% as well as taxes in your own country.
+The problem with this is that you end up paying taxes twice: U.S. taxes of 30% and taxes in your own country.
 Talk about double taxation!

 If the country you are a resident of (for tax purposes) has a tax treaty with the U.S., I will show you how to reduce the tax withheld in the U.S. or pay nothing at all.

 How To Avoid or Reduce the 30% Withholding Tax For Non-U.S. Self-Publishers

 In the past, to avoid paying or to reduce the withholding tax, individual publishers either had to obtain a U.S. Individual Tax Identification Number (ITIN) or an Employee Identification Number (EIN).

-Non-U.S. publishers preferred to go the EIN route by calling the U.S. Internal Revenue Service and requesting their EIN.
-After answering a few questions and receiving the number, they update their tax information (on W-8BEN form) and voila, they can now keep more of their earnings!
+Non-U.S. publishers preferred the EIN route by calling the U.S. Internal Revenue Service and requesting their EIN.
+After answering a few questions and receiving the number, they update their tax information (on the W-8BEN form) and voila, they can now keep more of their earnings!